PeteOnTheGitHub/react-panel-manager-context/README.md

 1. Setup the context provider:

-    You can optional configure the panels location, default is a right slide out.
+    You can optionally configure the panels location, default is a right slide out.
     ```ts
     <PanelManagerContextProvider>
       <ExampleChild />